Feel (Robbie Williams song)

-"Feel" is a song by British singer-songwriter Robbie Williams.
+"Feel" is a song by English singer-songwriter Robbie Williams.
 It was released on 2 December 2002 as the lead single from his fifth studio album, Escapology (2002).
-The song became an international hit, peaking at number one in the Czech Republic, Italy, the Netherlands, Portugal, and Romania and reaching the top five in several other countries, including Denmark, Germany, Ireland, Norway, Sweden, and the United Kingdom.
+The song became an international hit, peaking at number one in seven countries and reaching the top five in 10 others, including the United Kingdom, where it peaked at number four.

 Background

 "Feel" was written by Robbie Williams and Guy Chambers.
 According to Williams, most of the vocals are from the original demo recording from 1999, as he felt unsatisfied with the re-recorded vocals.
 He commented, "I just couldn't sing it as well as I did on that day."
+Chambers said: "The best songs, I think, are the ones that are the most emotional.
+'Angels' is very raw, and with 'Feel', Robbie was at his absolute lowest point.
+He didn't want to write that lyric, but he wrote it because he had to.
+That's the sort of lyric that I'm interested in, not just words that rhyme nicely."

 Chart performance

-In the United Kingdom, "Feel" peaked at number four on the UK Singles Chart, spending four weeks inside the top 10.
+In the United Kingdom, "Feel" peaked at number four on the UK singles chart, spending four weeks inside the top 10.
 The song topped the charts in Hungary, Italy, Portugal, and the Netherlands.
 It was also successful in Canada, where it reached the top 10 and spent a total of 20 weeks on the chart.
 It was the most played song in Europe in 2003.
-Despite Williams's major success in most of the world, "Feel" failed to reach the US Billboard Hot 100.
+Despite Williams' major success in most of the world, "Feel" failed to reach the US Billboard Hot 100, but reached number 28 on the Billboard Adult Top 40.
 "Feel" has sold 625,000 copies in the UK as of September 2022.

 Music video

 The video was directed by Vaughan Arnell and shows Williams in a cowboy-like lifestyle.
-It gained some attention in the United States thanks to Daryl Hannah's appearance as Williams's love interest.
+It gained some attention in the United States thanks to Daryl Hannah's appearance as Williams' love interest.
 There were two versions of the same video, one shot in black and white and the other in colour and was filmed in Sundre, Alberta, Canada.